-In this chapter, the Federal Railroad Administration (FRA) and NJ TRANSIT have evaluated the impacts of the Hudson Tunnel Project with respect to greenhouse gas (GHG) emissions and resilience to severe weather events.
-The chapter was prepared based on general guidance related to environmental analysis pursuant to the National Environmental Policy Act (NEPA), New York State Department of Environmental Conservation (NYSDEC) policy,a and the 2014 City Environmental Quality Review (CEQR) Technical Manual.b The analysis approach is also consistent with New Jersey's general guidance for Environmental Impact Statement (EIS) preparation regarding sustainability.c The analysis also addresses consistency with goals and policies of the United States, the State of New Jersey, New York State, and New York City related to GHG emissions and resilience.
+This chapter presents the evaluation that the Federal Railroad Administration (FRA) and the New Jersey Transit Corporation (NJ TRANSIT) conducted of the impacts of the Hudson Tunnel Project with respect to greenhouse gas (GHG) emissions and resilience to severe weather events.
+The chapter was prepared based on general guidance related to environmental analysis pursuant to the National Environmental Policy Act (NEPA), New York State Department of Environmental Conservation (NYSDEC) policy,1 the 2020 City Environmental Quality Review (CEQR) Technical Manual,2 and the Federal Transit Administration (FTA) guidance related to assessing GHG emissions.3 The analysis approach is also consistent with New Jersey's general guidance for Environmental Impact Statement (EIS) preparation regarding sustainability.4 The analysis quantifies GHG emissions and effects of the Project, to allow an evaluation of the Project's consistency with goals and policies related to resilience and climate change.
+The Port Authority of New York and New Jersey (PANYNJ), in its role as Project Sponsor, has accepted and relied on the evaluations and conclusions of this chapter.